SecOntologyLab/5G-hybrid-threats/README.md

 # 5G-hybrid-threats
-Repository for the 5G Hybrid Threats Ontology
+Repository for the 5G Hybrid Threats Ontology (Decoding5G) and the PreliminaryOntology

 # 5G Hybrid Threats Ontology